 Salted caramel hot chocolate anyone?

-The proud owner will now give a demonstration on making the perfect latte:
+The proud (and adorable) owner will now give a demonstration on making the perfect flat white: